 “I don’t have a selection process like most doctors have.
 I don’t have any selection process.
-Everybody comes and we take care of them,” he said at the 2017 ObesityHelp conference.
+Everybody comes, and we take care of them,” he explained at the 2017 ObesityHelp conference.

 Why do Dr. Now’s patients go on a diet before surgery?

 Contrary to popular belief, weight-loss surgery is not a magical solution to obesity.
 Many of Dr. Now’s severe cases require considerable preparation before getting the Lap-Band or vertical sleeve gastrectomy surgery.
 Many patients must lose a specific amount of weight before going under the knife.